peteroupc/html3dutil/doc/BSplineSurface.md

 <a name='BSplineSurface_normal'></a>
 ### BSplineSurface#normal(u, v)

-Convenience method for finding an approximate normal vector of this surface at the given U and V coordinates.
+Convenience method for finding an approximate normal vector of this surface at the given u- and v-coordinates.
 The <b>normal vector</b> is the same as the gradient vector, but "normalized" to a unit vector.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the surface.
+* `u` (Type: number)<br>The Ucoordinate of a point on the surface.
-* `v` (Type: number)<br>V coordinate of a point on the surface.
+* `v` (Type: number)<br>The Vcoordinate of a point on the surface.

 #### Return Value